Ohio officer, armed suspect both wounded in confrontation - WHIZ News

 After confronting the suspect, officers chased him into a nearby alley, where the shooting occurred.

-The wounded officer and suspect were both taken to the hospital, where the suspect was undergoing surgery.
-But their names and further details on their conditions were not immediately disclosed.
+The names of the wounded officer and suspect were not released.
+They were both taken to the hospital, where the suspect underwent surgery and was listed in critical condition and the officer was in stable condition.

 No other injuries were reported in the shooting, which remains under investigation.
 It wasn’t clear what charges the suspect would face, authorities said.